 The city of Popayán is the capital of the state of Cauca, in the southern half of Colombia.
 The surrounding coffee region is on the plateau where the Andes mountain range reaches southern Colombia from Ecuador.
-From there, the Andes breaks into the three separate mountain ranges (cordilleras) that cross the country from south to north.
+From there, the Andes breaks into the three separate mountain ranges (or, cordilleras) that cross the country from south to north.

-The cup resulting from the area's soil conditions, altitude and washed processing generally have a very good aroma, medium acidity and medium body that combine to present a pleasant, sweet, chocolate aftertaste.
+Coffees from near Popayán — as a result of the area's soil conditions, altitude and washed processing — generally have a very nice aroma, a medium acidity and a medium body.
+These features combine to present a pleasant, sweet, chocolate aftertaste.

 Cupping notes:Chocolate, caramel, nutty; winey acidity, medium body.